-of investment goods) and finance costs.
-Minsky built Keynes's 'lender's risk' and 'borrower's risk' into the model, so that demand price is adjusted (downward) to account for the risk to the borrower of exceeding 'internal funds', while supply price is adjusted (upward) to take account of the increasing risk to the lender as the borrower takes on greater debt.
-These then provide a 'margin of security', which itself is subject to 'whirlwinds' of optimism and pessimism (the margins can decline in a boom, or rise in a bust).
-Because investment is the driving variable in the economy, Minsky labeled his approach 'a financial theory of investment and an investment theory of the cycle'.
-Thus, he was able to include the proposition that asset positions in a capitalist economy are 'financed' positions, and the view that financial positions affect behavior in ways that can be destabilizing (more on this below).
+Reddaway), his work during the 1960s on the FIH, and his early work on multiplieraccelerator models.
+The main contribution made by this book is the "financial theory of investment" which springs from the recognition that in any modern, capitalist society, there are "two price levels": one for "current output" and another for "capital assets".
+In Minsky's view, the demand price for capital assets must exceed the supply price before investment can take place.
+The demand price for assets is related to the prospective returns from ownership of any asset; these prospective returns "present views about the future, and therefore are prone to change as views about the future change."
+(Minsky 1975, p.
+95) The supply price of the capital asset depends on production (thus, on "current output price" of investment goods) and finance costs.
+Minsky built Keynes's "lender's risk" and "borrower's risk" into the model, so that demand price is adjusted (downward) to account for the risk to the borrower of exceeding "internal funds", while supply price is adjusted (upward) to take account of the increasing risk to the lender as the borrower takes on greater debt.
+These then provide a "margin of security". which itself is subject to "whirlwinds" of optimism and pessimism (the margins can decline in a boom, or rise in a bust).
+Because investment is the driving variable in the economy, Minsky labeled his approach "a financial theory of investment and an investment theory of the cycle".
+Thus, he was able to include the proposition that asset positions in a capitalist economy are "financed" positions, and the view that financial position affects behavior in ways that can be destabilizing.
+(More on this below.)

-It is interesting that John Maynard Keynes contains no reference to Kalecki; when questioned, Minsky could not remember when he first adopted the Kaleckian view that investment determines profits, but surely, if he had been familiar with Kalecki's theory, it would have appeared in the book.
-Later, Minsky would make great use of the 'Kalecki-Levy' profit equation, which is derived from national identities and shows that aggregate profits are identically equal to the government's deficit, plus the trade surplus, plus investment, plus consumption out of profits, and less saving out of wages (Minsky, 1992d).
-He would incorporate this view into his theory as the proposition that 'investment today is forthcoming only if investment is expected in the future' as aggregate profits will not exist unless investment occurs.
-He then argued that profits cannot be explained as a result of competition (since, in the aggregate, they are determined as in the Kalecki-Levy equation); this means that competition and innovation can only redistribute profits among firms.8 Finally, if investment falls, then profits will fall, which will further discourage investment unless one of the other components of the profit equation should rise in compensation.
-The likely candidate, of course, is government deficit spending (Minsky, 1980).
-In this way, he came back to his earlier conclusion that government deficits can be stabilizing; here he added the notion that deficits create profits, and as it is the expectation of profit that drives the economy, countercyclical deficits can be stabilizing (Minsky, 1992d).
+It is interesting that John Maynard Keynes contains no reference to Kalecki; when questioned, Minsky could not remember when he first adopted the Kaleckian view that investment determines profits, but, surely if he had been familiar with Kalecki's theory, it would have appeared in the book.
+Later, Minsky would make great use of the "Kalecki-Levy" profit equation, which is derived from national identities and shows that aggregate profits are identically equal to the government's deficit, plus the trade surplus, plus investment, plus consumption out of profits, and less saving out of wages.
+(Minsky 1992d) He would incorporate this view into his theory as the proposition that "investment today is forthcoming only if investment is expected in the future" as aggregate profits will not exist unless investment occurs.
+He, then, argued that profits cannot be explained as a result of competition (since in the aggregate they are determined as in the Kalecki-Levy equation); this means that competition and innovation can only redistribute profits among firms.8 Finally, if investment falls, then profits will fall, which will further discourage investment unless one of the other components of the profit equation should rise in compensation.
+The likely candidate, of course, is government deficit spending.
+(Minsky 1980) In this way, he came back to his earlier conclusion that government deficits can be stabilizing; here he added the notion that deficits create profits, and as it is the expectation of profit that drives the economy. countercyclical deficits can be stabilizing.
+(Minsky 1992d.)